eddyystop/feathers-hooks-populate/README.md

 - `asArray` [optional, boolean, default false] Force a single joined item to be stored as an array.
 - `include` [optional] The new items may themselves include other items.
 The includes are recursive.

+Populate forms the query `[childField]: parentItem[parentField]` when the parent value is not an array.
+This will include all child items having that value.

+Populate forms the query `[childField]: { $in: parentItem[parentField] }` when the parent value is an array.
+This returns the child item if its included in the parent value.

+A populate hook for, say, `posts` may include items from `users`.
+Should `users` also use the populate hook, its user items will not be populated since they are being requested from within another populate.

 #### Added properties

 Some additional properties are added to populated items.
 The result may look like: